-Most people are content to see Siena on a day trip (it's just 35 miles south of Florence and its big-time museums.
+Most tourists are content to see Siena on a day trip, as it's just 35 miles south of Florence and its big-time museums.
 But with its cascading narrow lanes, fine central piazza, and proud sense of self, strollable Siena is easily worth a longer visit.
 By staying at a little family-run inn in the old town center, rather than careening in for a rushed midday visit, I feel like an honorary Sienese.

 Five hundred years ago, Italy was the center of humanism.
 Today, the self-assured Sienese remember their centuries-old accomplishments with pride.
 In the 1300s, Siena was one of Europe's largest cities and a major military force, in a class with Florence, Venice, and Genoa.
 But weakened by a disastrous plague and conquered by her Florentine rivals, Siena became a backwater for six centuries.

 Siena's loss became our sightseeing gain, because its political and economic irrelevance preserved its Gothic-era identity, most notably its great, gorgeous central piazza — Il Campo.
 People hang out as if at the beach at this tilted shell-shaped "square" of red brick.
 It gets my vote for the finest piazza in all of Europe.

 Most Italian cities have a church on their main square, but Il Campo gathers around Siena's city hall, symbol of rational government, and a tall municipal tower (open for climbers).
 If it's true that a society builds its tallest towers to its greatest gods, then Siena worships secular effectiveness more than it trusts in God.